Last Update: March 2, 2020

 Bystanders: Agents of Primary Prevention (16 p.) by Washington Coalition of Sexual Assault Programs (2011).
 This newsletter is entirely devoted to the bystander intervention approach to primary prevention and explores various campaigns.

 Encourage.
 Support.
 Act!
 Bystander Approaches to Sexual Harassment in the Workplace (29 p.) by Paula McDonlad & Michael Flood (2012).
 This report discusses how the bystander approach can be used to combat sexual harassment in the workplace.

 Stop Sexual Violence: A Sexual Violence Bystander Intervention Toolkit (36 p.) by New York State Department of Health (2013).
-This toolkit describes the bystander approach and provides information on engaging with different populations such as youth, men, and women.
-An extensive list of resources and bystander campaigns is also available.
+This toolkit is for educators and others working with young people.
+It describes the bystander approach and provides an overview of different programs designed for middle, high school, and college-aged youth.

 Sexual Violence Prevention Through Bystander Education: An experimental evaluation (19 p.) by Victoria L. Banyard, Mary M Moynihan, and Elizabethe G. Plante (2007).
 This research article presents the results of a study evaluating the effectiveness of a bystander education program.
 The study found that both men and women who participated showed positive changes in behaviors over time.